Facebook X Instagram Youtube Pinterest TikTok

 Image Source: Jaunting Jen

 When the Brandy Station Foundation acquired the house, it was in a state of severe dilapidation.
 It has undergone a remarkable transformation; thanks to the foundation’s efforts, tourists can now visit a structure that’s in much more solid and beautiful condition.
+It’s the only place where graffiti in Williamsburg is not only acceptable, but brings tourists in to see it.

 The Graffiti House, before renovations took place.